-In Los Angeles County, the jumbo loan limit is $679,650 (2018) – the highest allowed in the contiguous 48 states.
+In Los Angeles County, the jumbo loan limit is $970,800, which is the highest allowed in the contiguous 48 states.
 That's the maximum you can get with a conventional loan; anything above that requires a jumbo mortgage.

 Shopping for home loans in Los Angeles

 Refinance mortgage rates, like regular mortgage rates, are tied to your credit score and how much equity you bring to the deal.
 In fact, there's not much difference between Los Angeles refinance mortgage rates and mortgage rates for buying a home in L.A.
 As far as the lender is concerned, they're both home loans.

 What will make a difference is your credit score and the amount of equity you bring to the deal.
 Borrowers with excellent credit and 20-40 percent home equity (or a large down payment) get the best refinance rates.
 If you have flawed credit or low equity, you might consider a FHA refinance, because those rates are less sensitive to those factors.
 However, refinancing with the FHA would be subject to the same Los Angeles jumbo loan limit - $679,650 – as a regular home loan.

 To get the best mortgage rates on a home purchase or a refinance in Los Angeles, you need to shop around.
 Each lender structures their loans differently, and fees and rates can vary quite a bit.